-Under the terms of the intergovernmental agreement between Canada and the U.S. (the "Canada-U.S. IGA") to provide for the implementation of the U.S. Foreign Account Tax Compliance provisions of the U.S. Hiring Incentives to Restore Employment Act of 2010 ("FATCA"), and its implementing provisions under Part XVIII of the Tax Act, a Fund will be treated as complying with FATCA and not subject to the 30% withholding tax if the Fund complies with the terms of the Canada-U.S. IGA.
-Under the terms of the Canada-U.S. IGA, the Fund will not have to enter into an individual FATCA agreement with the U.S. Internal Revenue Service (the "IRS") but the Fund will be required to register with the IRS and to report information, including certain financial information, on accounts held by investors that failed to provide information to their financial advisor dealer related to their citizenship and residency for tax purposes and/or investors that are identified as, or in the case of certain entities as having one or more controlling persons who are, U.S. Persons owning, directly or indirectly, an interest in the Fund to the Canada Revenue Agency.
-The Canada Revenue Agency will in turn provide such information to the IRS.
+Under the terms of the intergovernmental agreement between Canada and the U.S. (the "Canada-U.S. IGA") to provide for the implementation of the U.S. Foreign Account Tax Compliance provisions of the U.S. Hiring Incentives to Restore Employment Act of 2010 ("FATCA"), and its implementing provisions under Part XVIII of the Tax Act, a Fund will be treated as complying with FATCA and not subject to the 30% withholding tax on certain U.S. sourced income if the Fund complies with the terms of the Canada-U.S. IGA.
+Under the terms of the Canada-U.S. IGA, the Fund will not have to enter into an individual FATCA agreement with the U.S. Internal Revenue Service (the "IRS") but the Fund will be required to register with the IRS and to report information annually, including tax residency details and financial information such as account balances, of investors that failed to provide information or required documents to their financial advisor or dealer related to their citizenship and residency for tax purposes and indicia of U.S. status are identified, or investors that are identified as, or in the case of certain entities as having one or more controlling persons who are, U.S. Persons owning, directly or indirectly, an interest in the Fund to the Canada Revenue Agency (the "CRA").
+The CRA will in turn provide such information to the IRS.

 The Fund will endeavor to comply with the requirements imposed under the Canada-U.S. IGA and its implementing provision under the Tax Act.
-However, if the Fund cannot satisfy the applicable requirements under the Canada-U.S. IGA or its implementing provision of the Tax Act and is unable to comply with the requirements under FATCA, the Fund may be subject to U.S. withholding tax on U.S. and certain non-U.S. source income and gross proceeds.
-The Fund may also be subject to the penalty provisions of the Tax Act.
+However, if the Fund cannot satisfy the applicable requirements under the Canada-U.S. IGA or its implementing provision of the Tax Act and is unable to comply with the requirements under FATCA, the Fund may be subject to U.S. withholding tax on U.S. and certain non-U.S. source income.
 Any potential U.S. withholding taxes or penalties associated with such failure to comply would reduce the Fund's net asset value.

-In addition, to meet the objectives of the Organisation for Economic Co-operation and Development Common Reporting Standards (the "CRS"), the Fund is required under Part XIX of the Tax Act to identify and to report to the Canada Revenue Agency certain information (including residency details and financial information such as account balances) relating to investments held by unitholders or by the "controlling persons" of certain entities who are resident in a country other than Canada or the United States.
-The information is then shared with the CRS participating jurisdiction in which the unitholder resides for tax purposes under the provision and safeguards of the Multilateral Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.
+In addition, to meet the objectives of the Organisation for Economic Co-operation and Development Common Reporting Standards (the "CRS"), the Fund is required under Part XIX of the Tax Act to identify and to report annually to the CRA certain information (including tax residency details and financial information such as account balances) relating to investments held by unitholders or by the "controlling persons" of certain entities who are tax resident in a country other than Canada or the United States.
+The information is shared with the CRS participating jurisdiction in which the unitholder resides for tax purposes under the provision and safeguards of the Multilateral Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.